sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

   Every commit in qa branch is deployed in the qa environment.
 When QA guys give you a go-ahead for production, create a pull request out of QA branch and merge it in the master branch.
 This will be the trigger for deployment in the production.
 If anything fails, don't rollback anything manually.
 Commit, send a new pull request and repeat.

 Sounds easy but you can't go ahead and start doing gitops right away.
 You need a headstart.
-So, here are some simple steps to help you get staretd with gitOps.
+So, here are some simple steps to help you get started with gitOps.

 ![GitOps Workflow](/images/gitops-gitrepo.jpg)